Quotes from children who completed their journey at Blyton Cum Laughton CE PrimarySchool in 2017

 We have a number of exciting events organised for the forthcoming term, which parents will, of course, be welcome to attend.
-These include events linked to the Christian calendar, focused workshops for parents and opportunities to attend curriculum themed sessions.
-We are looking forward to working with our local churches in the run up to Easter and we will work with the Friends of the School to plan an exciting Summer Fayre.
+These include events linked to the Christian calendar, workshops for parents, Sports Days and opportunities to attend curriculum themed sessions.
+We are looking forward to working with our local churches in the run up to the summer and we will work with the Friends of the School to plan an exciting Summer Fayre and to develop the outdoor space at Blyton.

-The theme of our learning is 'Survival' which will provide the children with an opportunity to explore geography and science in an exciting way.
+The theme of our learning is 'Arrivals and Departures' which will provide the children with an opportunity to explore geography and science in an exciting way.
 I am looking forward to seeing how learning in mathematics and literacy will develop from such an inspiring topic.
-Self-sacrifice is our Christian Value this term.
+Peace is our Christian Value this term.

-I do hope that you will join with us in having a fantastic Spring term.
+I do hope that you will join with us in having a fantastic Summer Term.
 I look forward to meeting you all again.

 Footnote from my arrival: